TurboVega/agon-vdp/src/src/docs/otf_bitmap.md

 To specify a fully transparent pixel, use the same color that was used to create the bitmap.

+## Create primitive: Reference Solid Bitmap
+<b>VDU 23, 30, 135, id; pid; flags; bmid;</b> : Create primitive: Reference Solid Bitmap

+This commmand creates a primitive that references a solid bitmap.
+The new primitive has its own position and slicing information, but has no pixel data.
+It borrows (shares) the pixel data from the referenced bitmap.
+This makes it possible to display multiple similar bitmaps, using only one set of pixel data.

+This command sets the PRIM_FLAGS_REF_DATA flag for the new primitive automatically.

+## Create primitive: Reference Masked Bitmap
+<b>VDU 23, 30, 136, id; pid; flags; bmid;</b> : Create primitive: Reference Masked Bitmap

+This commmand creates a primitive that references a solid bitmap.
+The new primitive has its own position and slicing information, but has no pixel data.
+It borrows (shares) the pixel data from the referenced bitmap.
+This makes it possible to display multiple similar bitmaps, using only one set of pixel data.

+This command sets the PRIM_FLAGS_REF_DATA flag for the new primitive automatically.

+## Create primitive: Reference Transparent Bitmap
+<b>VDU 23, 30, 137, id; pid; flags; bmid;</b> : Create primitive: Reference Transparent Bitmap

+This commmand creates a primitive that references a solid bitmap.
+The new primitive has its own position and slicing information, but has no pixel data.
+It borrows (shares) the pixel data from the referenced bitmap.
+This makes it possible to display multiple similar bitmaps, using only one set of pixel data.

+This command sets the PRIM_FLAGS_REF_DATA flag for the new primitive automatically.

 The following image illustrates the concept, but the actual appearance will differ on the Agon, because this image was created on a PC.

 ![Bitmap](bitmap.png)